Thermal energy storage: Rock/sand/concrete

+Polar Night Energy installed a thermal battery in Finland that stores heat in a mass of sand.
+It was expected to reduce carbon emissions from the local heating network by as much as 70%.
+It is about 42 ft (13 m) tall and 50 ft (15 m) wide.
+It can store 100 MWh, with a round trip efficiency of 90%.
+Temperatures reach 1,112 °F (600 °C).
+The heat transfer medium is air, which can reach temperatures of 752 °F (400 °C) – can produce steam for industrial processes, or it can supply district heating using a heat exchanger.

+Research is evaluating sintered bauxite proppants as the thermal store, heating them up to 1000 °C. This material was tested against plasma-sprayed alumina and mullite, alumina fiber reinforced/alumina matrix and mullite fiber reinforced/mullite ceramic matrix composites.
+These four materials were considered because of their usefulness as solar receivers, transport tubes and storage tanks.

-Latent Heat Storage
+Latent heat storage

-Because Latent Heat Storage (LHS) is associated with a phase transition, the general term for the associated media is Phase-Change Material (PCM).
-During these transitions, heat can be added or extracted without affecting the material’s temperature, giving it an advantage over SHS-technologies.
+Because latent heat storage (LHS) is associated with a phase transition, the general term for the associated media is phase-change material (PCM).
+During these transitions, heat can be added or extracted without affecting the material's temperature, giving it an advantage over SHS-technologies.
 Storage capacities are often higher as well.

-There are a multitude of PCMs available, including but not limited to salts, polymers, gels, paraffin waxes and metal alloys, each with different properties.
+There are a multitude of PCMs available, including but not limited to salts, polymers, gels, paraffin waxes, metal alloys and semiconductor-metal alloys, each with different properties.
 This allows for a more target-oriented system design.
-As the process is isothermal at the PCM’s melting point, the material can be picked to have the desired temperature range.
+As the process is isothermal at the PCM's melting point, the material can be picked to have the desired temperature range.
 Desirable qualities include high latent heat and thermal conductivity.
 Furthermore, the storage unit can be more compact if volume changes during the phase transition are small.

 PCMs are further subdivided into organic, inorganic and eutectic materials.
 Compared to organic PCMs, inorganic materials are less flammable, cheaper and more widely available.
 They also have higher storage capacity and thermal conductivity.
 Organic PCMs, on the other hand, are less corrosive and not as prone to phase-separation.
 Eutectic materials, as they are mixtures, are more easily adjusted to obtain specific properties, but have low latent and specific heat capacities.

 Another important factor in LHS is the encapsulation of the PCM.
 Some materials are more prone to erosion and leakage than others.
 The system must be carefully designed in order to avoid unnecessary loss of heat.